 May 14, 2018

 As you sit cosily in your home, enjoying the warmth of your central heating system, spare a thought for the unsung heroes that make it all possible.
-Out in all weathers, working day and night to ensure your family are snug, these silent grafters are the forgotten link in the heating oil chain.
+Out in all weathers, working day and night to ensure your family are snug.
+These silent grafters are the forgotten link in the heating oil chain.
+(Find out more about heating oil on our prices page!)

 No, I’m not talking about our delivery drivers (although they do work hard!).
 I’m talking, of course, about your heating oil tank!